 What will life look like if each one of us made choices that steered us out of the way of conflict?
 Is a world where all human suffering and struggling has been obliterated, the goal?
 I mean, ask any Christian, and they’ll tell you it is… heaven is the goal.

 I don’t think heaven is the goal.
 I don’t think the world without conflict is the purpose of humanity.
 I believe that connection, in spite of struggle is the objective.
-Being human is to see yourself realised in another.
+Being human is to see yourself realized in another.
 I think, if God is our witness, if we have been made in his image, then having your life complicated by other humans is Devine.

 Suffering for suffering sake is stupid.
 This blog is not a complete thesis on the merits of living ‘a hard life’.
 For pity’s sake, don’t take my ramblings where they’re not meant to go.